rpm-py-installer/rpm-py-installer/docs/users_guide.md

 ## Tutorial

-For example, in case of that you want to install the Python binding module on virtualenv environment.
+For example, in case of that you want to install the Python binding on virtualenv environment.

 ```
 $ which rpm